MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ### Placement with label selector and property sorter

 In this example, a cluster receives a weight only if it has the label `env=prod`.
-If it satisfies that label constraint, the cluster is given proportional weight based on the amount of total CPU in that member cluster.
+If the cluster satisfies that label constraint, it's given proportional weight based on the amount of total CPU in that member cluster.

 This example demonstrates how you can use both the label selector and the property sorter for `preferredDuringSchedulingIgnoredDuringExecution` affinity.
 A member cluster that fails the label selector doesn't receive any weight.
 Member clusters that satisfy the label selector receive proportional weights, as specified under the property sorter.